icicel/ahn/README.md

 ## NAMES AND PROPER WORDS

-Names, or proper nouns, are written as-is.
+Names, or proper nouns, are written as-is, without any standard additional formatting such as I/U conversion.
-The entire name is treated as a symbol with respect to vowel placement, and allow for carryback kern.
+The entire name is treated as a symbol with respect to vowel placement, and allows for carryback kern.
 - My name is Adam - R̄ äŕ̀'o Adam
 - The Danube of the east - Iś̂ Danube'm ıś́̈"oı
 - Sweden is a good place - Sweden'ö̀' d̂̂yn küt́